kallolchakraborty/kallolchakraborty/README.md

 ### Hi there, I'm Kallol

-## I'm a Developer and a ML enthusiast!
-- 🔭 I’m currently working as a SAP ABAP Developer
+## I'm a SAP ABAP Developer!
-- 🌱 I’m currently learning to become a full stack SAP developer.
+- 🌱 I’m learning to become a full stack SAP developer.
 - 🥅 2021 Goals: Brushing up my skills on algorithms & data structures.
 Upskilling myself in the field of SAP.
-- ⚡ Fun facts: I love drawing, playing guitar, doing digital art & photography.
+- ⚡ Fun facts: I love playing guitar & photography.

 ### Connect with me: